 Install Telnet on Windows

-Telnet is not installed by default in Windows 7, 8, or 10; if you try to run it you will get the message "'Telnet' is not recognized as an operable program or batch file."
+Telnet is not installed by default in Windows; if you try to run it you will get the message "'Telnet' is not recognized as an operable program or batch file."
 To install Telnet:

 - Click Start.